1. What are you doing to reduce plastic waste in Tesco?

 3. What percentage of your products are recyclable?

 In the UK, over 83% of the packaging used for our Own Brand products is widely recyclable (depending on if the local authority collect it).
-We are on track to have fully removed non-recyclable or hard to recycle packaging materials by the end of 2019 in our UK Own Brand products, and have already removed 2,914 tonnes of hard to recycle plastic.
+We first published a preferred material list in 2018 and have since removed all of the hardest to recycle materials from our Own Brand packaging.
+This has seen Tesco over 10,000 tonnes of the hardest to recycle materials from over 1000 products.

 4. Can I recycle my plastic bags and other plastic materials at Tesco stores?